 - .1 Submit to Contract Administrator submittals listed for review.
 Submit promptly and in orderly sequence to not cause delay in Work.
-Failure to submit in ample time is not considered sufficient reason for extension of Contract Time and no claim for extension by reason of such default will be allowed. - .2 Do not proceed with Work affected by submittal until review is complete. - .3 Review submittals prior to submission to Contract Administrator.
+Failure to submit in ample time is not considered sufficient reason for extension of Contract Time and no claim for extension by reason of such default will be allowed. - .1 Allow ten (10) Work Days for review of submittals by the Contract Administrator. - .2 Do not proceed with Work affected by submittal until review is complete. - .3 Present shop drawings, product data, samples and mock-ups in SI Metric units. - .4 Where items or information is not produced in SI Metric units converted values are accepted. - .5 Review submittals prior to submission to Contract Administrator.
 This review represents that necessary requirements have been determined and verified, or will be, and that each submittal has been checked and co-ordinated with requirements of Work and Contract Documents.
-Submittals not stamped, signed, dated and identified as to specific Project will be returned without being examined and considered rejected. - .4 Notify Contract Administrator, in writing at time of submission, identifying deviations from requirements of Contract Documents stating reasons for deviations. - .5 Verify field measurements and affected adjacent Work are co-ordinated. - .6 Contractor's responsibility for errors and omissions in submission is not relieved by Contract Administrator's review of submittals. - .7 Contractor's responsibility for deviations in submission from requirements of Contract Documents is not relieved by Contract Administrator review. - .8 Keep one reviewed copy of each submission on Site.
+Submittals not stamped, signed, dated and identified as to specific Project will be returned without being examined and considered rejected. - .6 Notify Contract Administrator, in writing at time of submission, identifying deviations from requirements of Contract Documents stating reasons for deviations. - .7 Verify field measurements and affected adjacent Work are co-ordinated. - .8 Contractor's responsibility for errors and omissions in submission is not relieved by Contract Administrator's review of submittals. - .9 Contractor's responsibility for deviations in submission from requirements of Contract Documents is not relieved by Contract Administrator review. - .10 The Contractor shall make any corrections required by the Contract Administrator and shall resubmit the required number of corrected copies of Shop Drawings.
+The Contractor shall direct specific attention in writing or on resubmitted Shop Drawings to revisions other than the corrections requested by the Contract Administrator on previous submission. - .11 After Contract Administrator's review and return of copies, distribute copies to sub-trades as appropriate. - .12 Keep one reviewed copy of each submission on Site.